top of page

 Children Ages 2-11 years

 Similar to reading, when it comes to emotional/psychological development - adults forget what is developmentally appropriate for children, especially since every age is full of different challenges and milestones.
 It is no fault to the parent!
 There is no manual for growing little humans.
 There are, however, lots of thoughts on the matter.
 We try to stick to the science and what appears in the research.
-Most of the time grown-ups can not remember what being young was like or what skill they were supposed to master; you were just having fun, like you were supposed to be doing.
+Most of the time, grown-ups can not remember what being young was like or what skills they were supposed to master; you were just having fun, like you were supposed to be doing.
 Developmentally appropriate means ensuring that the learning, goals, and expectations are appropriate and achievable for each particular age.

 Click below for specific information